What to bring, and our most commonly asked questions.

 As a patient, you can do your best to get yourself in the best shape possible.
 It is very important to address obesity as there are clear correlations with adverse outcomes and obesity.
 Discuss ways of addressing other aspects of your health such as obesity with Dr Hutabarat.

 As a surgeon, our medicolegal insurers advise us that more errors occur when the surgeon is tired or rushing.
 This is not rocket science.
 Choose a surgeon who is not inclined to rush and cut corners for whatever reason.

 There are of course general and specific risks to surgery that vary depending upon the specific surgery and the patient.
 It is best to discuss the specific risks of surgery directly with the surgeon.

 Once again this depends upon the specific implant and its application.
 Most implants are made of either a titanium alloy (like Ti6Al7Nb), a cobalt chrome alloy or stainless steel.
 Bearing surfaces vary and can be polyethylene or ceramic.
 There are pros and cons of the different materials.
 Feel free to discuss the reasoning behind what is chosen for you.

-Dr Hutabarat gap covers pensioners and we consider those who are struggling to make ends meet.
+Dr Hutabarat charges a Known Gap to pensioners and we consider those who are struggling to make ends meet.
 People in special circumstances are considered on compassionate reasons on an ad-hoc basis.
 In general, with surgery across the board your cost will depend upon what is done and how much Medicare and your health fund gives back.
 Surgeons charge different fees for many different reasons, so it pays to ask around.
 A higher fee does not necessarily mean that you get a better job done.
 Do not forget there is an anaesthetist and a surgical assistant too and operating theatre fees and disposables can be expensive.